Teri Yaad: Plot

-The story of a wealthy man before his death.
-He leaves his money and all his property to his newborn daughter, and the newborn son of a dear friend in their names.
-After the rich man's death, his friend becomes greedy and now sets his sights on all the deceased's property.
+Teri Yaad is the story of a wealthy man before his death.
+He leaves all his wealth to his newborn daughter, and the newborn son of a dear friend in their names.
+After the rich man's death, his friend becomes greedy and sets his sights on all of the deceased's property.
 To grab the property, he poisons the milk of his newborn daughter, which kills the girl.
 When the rich man's widow and the girl's mother learns of this, she uses a doctor to intimidate the greedy man and forces him to flee the city.
 Then she adopts an orphan girl and presents her as her own daughter, with the aim of obtaining the property as per her late husband's will.
-The widow raises an orphaned girl who falls in love with the friends son, which is not acceptable for the widow.
+The widow raises the orphaned girl who falls in love with the friend's son, which is not acceptable for the widow.
 She gets her revenge when friend committed suicide and then the lovers are united.